-- Proceed with testing only if the unit can be completed that day. - If the unit cannot be completed, schedule the unit during make-up testing. - Document the situation, noting the event, date, and time, students affected, and any other specific details regarding the situation. - Refer to Appendix C for state policy about reporting safety threats and severe weather.
+- Proceed with testing only if the unit can be completed that day. - If the unit cannot be completed, schedule the unit during make-up testing. - Document the situation, noting the event, date, and time, students affected, and any other specific details regarding the situation. - Refer to Appendix C about reporting safety threats and severe weather.